-Folding down the 40/20/40 rear seats
+Folding down the second row seats

 Ensure that the headrest is in the down position and no objects such as books, purses or briefcases are on the floor in front of the second row seats before folding them down.

 Move front passenger seat forward so that the second row seat headrest clears the front seat.